 Not a fit for large cats

-If you like to take your fur baby everywhere with you, consider the Ibiyaya 5-in-1 Pet Carrier.
+If you like to take your cat everywhere, consider the Ibiyaya 5-in-1 Pet Carrier.
 Not just a backpack, this durable combination includes the option to convert it to a shoulder carrier, a pet car seat, a pet carrier with wheels, and easy attachment to a stroller.

 The backpack carrier has a large opening for getting them in and out, plus a tether with a snap hook to keep them secure.
 The sturdy mesh window and perforated holes ensure ventilation while your kitty enjoys the view.
 You’ll appreciate the roll-up flap for privacy and the machine-washable padding.

-The stroller is a bonus for longer strolls and saving your back.
-The Ibiyaya has been manufactured according to baby stroller standards, and customers like the sturdy wheels and one-handed fold mechanism.
+The stroller is a bonus for longer strolls and to save your back.
+The Ibiyaya is manufactured according to baby stroller standards.
+Customers like the sturdy wheels and one-handed fold mechanism.

 When not in use, pieces can be disassembled quickly with smooth zippers and flattened for space-saving storage and transportation.

-What to Look for in Backpack Cat Carriers
+What to Look for in a Backpack Cat Carrier

-The size and capacity of backpacks vary widely, with weight limits between just 10 pounds up to 25 pounds.
+The size and capacity of backpacks vary widely, with weight limits between just 10 pounds on up to 25 pounds.
 The same goes for spaciousness.
-Measure your cat’s standing height and compare it to interior dimensions.
+Measure your cat’s standing height and compare it to your chosen carrier’s interior dimensions.
 Choose a pack that is big enough so your cat can easily turn around and change positions.

-“Opting for a backpack with a sturdy base is usually a good start, and while this may mean that the backpack doesn't fold down quite as small, it also means your cat will have more room without having to adjust to the shifting shape of the backpack,” explains Dr. Ushi-Phillips.
+“Opting for a backpack with a sturdy base is usually a good start, and while this may mean that the backpack doesn't fold down quite as small, it also means your cat will have more room without having to adjust to the shifting shape of the backpack,” Dr. Ushi-Phillips told The Spruce Pets.

 Style and Materials